A True Story of Famous Welsh Gypsies

 The Real Eldra Roberts - Descendant of Abram Wood, the first Romani to settle in Wales "I'm not going to be on celluloid when I'm gone."

-Eldra was born in 1917, and her father taught her to play the Welsh harp.
+was born in 1917, and her father taught her to play the Welsh harp.
 She soon followed in her ancestral tradition by taking up the Romani way of the harp and learning her forefathers' Gypsy music.
 It wasn't long before she became a well known player.
 Eldra joined the land army in the Second World War and was deployed as a rat catcher on Anglesey - she had a way with nature.
 She was spotted dancing barefoot in the snow outside Bangor University by a student who was immediately obsessed by her unusual wildness.
 He later married her, and it truly was the story of the "Gypsy Girl and the Professor" who often had to reign her in due to her Gypsy wild ways and independence.
 They had two equally independent daughters, Teleri and Nia, both proud of their Romani roots.
-Knowing about lifes cruel struggles Eldra wanted the best for her Chavvis and brought them up to respect the Romano and the Gorje way of life, however Teleri was too much like her mother and the wild Gypsy - kalo Ratti burned in her veins and still does to this day.
-Nia contains it better.
-As old age crept up on their mother, Eldra secretly kept an eye out for a special musician to whom she could entrust the Gypsy harp music of all her ancestors and teach him the exact way it should be played.
-One day from the mists of the local TV studios came the renowned triple harpist Robin Huw Bowen, completely unaware that he was about to be the chosen one.
+Knowing about lifes cruel struggles Eldra wanted the best for her chavies and brought them up to respect the Romano and the Gaje way of life, however Teleri was too much like her mother and the wild Gypsy -

 A rapport developed, but not before a cautious period went by, as Robin had to prove himself genuine and worthy of her trust.
 Eldra displayed her typical Gypsy wily ways but it was short-lived, and Robin would go round to her house so she could pass down the music, all played by ear, to perfection.
 If not, Robin had to start again till it was right.
-"Once you've learnt pieces, only then can you add your own styles to them as you wish".
+"Once you've learnt the pieces, only then can you add your own styles to them as you wish".
 A few years before her death, Eldra was interviewed by producer Bethan Eames - these stories later became the basis for the television drama Eldra scripted by Bethan's sister Manon Eames.
 Her own composition, Eldra's Polka, features throughout the soundtrack of the film.
 Teleri, Eldra's daughter, told me: "My mother went through a period of not wanting to be interviewed on TV.
 She said: "I'm not going to be on celluloid when I'm gone".
 How ironic that she's now on an award-winning 35mm film.

 "The idea for a film sat on the shelves of the TV company for some years, and it's sad that my mother died before the film was made - she never saw it," said Teleri.
 Her sister Nia continued: "She would have been very pleased that it was finally made.
 However, she would have been critical if she spotted anything not quite right and would have said so regardless of who heard" - Eldra's spirit lives on, and she would be pleased that her Romani heritage was getting the celluloid recognition it deserves.

-Read more about :- Eldra and her Ancestors Buy the DVD now!
+Eldra and her Ancestors

-Strict Copyright Warning
+Copyright Warning

-Article - ValleyStream / Bose Wales 2007
+Article - ValleyStream / Stef Solomon Bate 2007

-All texts/audio/still/motion picture images are strictly copyright to ValleyStream Media 1980-2008 or to the stated contributor/
+All texts/audio/still/motion picture images are strictly copyright to ValleyStream Media 1980-2010 or to the stated contributor/

 copyright holder/s or "unKn".
 Any unauthorised copying of any images or material from this website for any use is strictly prohibited without written permission from the image owners - owners of unknown images ("unKn") from this website please contact us for fair use or image withdrawal.
 All rights reserved.